nicolechai/program_project/readme.md

 **Sequence Analysis Workflow**

-The first program will search for 20 entries of a gene (ex.
-MYC gene) in a zipped UniProt database file.
+The first program will search for 20 entries of a gene (e.g. the MYC gene) in a zipped UniProt database file.
 A Multiple Sequence Alignment will be achieved via MUSCLE, and output will be stored in fasta and html files.
 The alignment will also be serialised via Python’s `pickle` module.
 A quick consensus sequence will be produced with BioPython’s `SummaryInfo` module.
 A `NucleciAcid` class is created that can translate a DNA sequence to a protein sequence.
 Secondary structure prediction will be achieved through PSIPRED.

 **Webserver**